We’ve updated our Privacy Notice. You can see how and why we use your personal information in this summary, or read the full notice.

 ‘The UK desperately needs a joined-up approach’

-She added: “This allocation of £50 million will be a massive boost to the important role the boards play in helping to protect the best and most versatile agricultural land from flooding.
+She added: “Today’s announcement to increase the funding for IDBs is another huge boost to the important role these boards play in helping protect the best and most versatile agricultural land from flooding.

-“We have said for some time that the current system does not recognise the value of protecting agricultural land and the benefits it provides, or considers the impacts to rural businesses, to critical infrastructure and to the environment.”
+“The current system does not recognise the value of protecting agricultural land and the benefits it provides, or considers the impacts to rural businesses, to critical infrastructure and to the environment.

-This allocation of £50 million will be a massive boost to the important role the boards play in helping to protect the best and most versatile agricultural land from flooding.”
+Today’s announcement to increase the funding for IDBs is another huge boost to the important role these boards play in helping protect the best and most versatile agricultural land from flooding.”

 NFU Vice President Rachel Hallos

-The minister said the money is part of an overall £2.4 billion of investment in UK flood and coastal erosion resilience until March 2026, and follows an existing £25m tranche of IDB funding.
+The money is part of an overall £2.65 billion of investment in UK flood and coastal erosion resilience until March 2026, and follows an existing £25m tranche of IDB funding.

 NFU members, join our Environment and climate community to comment